Recent Storm Damage Posts

 2. Avoid Traveling During Winter Storms and Power Outages

 If weather conditions are dangerous, such as sleet or freezing rain, it’s never a good idea to travel.
-Avoiding traveling altogether unless it is absolutely necessary.
+Avoid traveling altogether unless it is absolutely necessary.

 If you do have to travel during a winter storm, be prepared.
 Keep an emergency travel supply kit in your car and make sure you’re not traveling alone.
 Additionally, be sure someone knows where you are headed so that they can know if you arrive safely.